Working With a Project

 To open a previously created project, do the following:

-1. Select File | Open project or press the button on the control panel.
+1. Navigate to File | Open project or click the button on the control panel.

 Editing Project Properties

 You can add the building description and fire risk analysis in the project properties.
-For this, do the following:

-1. Select Project | Properties.
+1. Navigate to Project | Properties.

 3. To save changes, click Apply.

-Project properties{width=80%}
+Project Properties{width=80%}

 Saving Changes to a Project

-To save changes to the project, select File | Save or press the button on the control panel.
+To save changes to the project, navigate to File | Save or click the button on the control panel.

 Saving a Project With a Different Name

-1. Select File | Save as.
+1. Navigate to File | Save as.

-3. Click the Save.
+3. Click Save.

 Converting a Standard Project To a Demonstration Project

-1. Open a desired project.
+1. Open a desired working project.

-2. Select File | Save as Demo.
+2. Navigate to File | Save as Demo.

 Closing a Project

-To close the current project, select File | Close project or press the button on the control panel.
+To close the current project, navigate to File | Close project or click the button on the control panel.

-Saving changes
+Saving Changes

-• To close the project and save changes, click Yes
+• To close the project and save changes, click Yes.